solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 The [API documentation](https://www.solidjs.com/docs/latest/api) details the types for all API calls, as well as several helpful type definitions to make it easier to refer to Solid notions when you need to specify explicit types.
-Here we walk through the usage of a few core primitives.
+Here, we explore the resulting types when using a few core primitives.

 ### Signals